Arnold-n/P1P2MQTT/README.md

 - Luis Lamich Arocas for providing and analyzing his log files; thanks to his work v0.9.6 version we could add support for switching DHW on/off and cooling/heating on/off (currently only confirmed to work on EHVX08S23D6V and EHYHBX08AAV3),
 - Bart Ellast for sharing his P1/P2 protocol data and analysis,
 - designer2k2 for sharing his EWYQ005ADVP protocol data and analysis, and
+- Nicholas Roth for testing and making available a MAX22088 schematic and PCB design, and providing his log data
 - Paul Stoffregen for publishing the AltSoftSerial library, on which the P1P2Serial library is heavily based.